slackapi/node-slack-sdk/docs/_packages/web_api.md

 posted with a message if these aren't included.

 In a successful response, the `result.files` contains an array of [shared files](https://api.slack.com/types/file).
+These files are "private" and available to just the `token` holder if no `channel_id` is included in the request, and are marked "public" when shared to a provided `channel_id`.

 Multiple files can also be uploaded at once, without needing to write a loop, using the `files_uploads` parameter.
 This accepts similar attributes as a single file: